couchrest/couchrest/README.md

     $ sudo gem install couchrest

-### Relax, it's RESTful
+## Relax, it's RESTful

 CouchRest rests on top of a HTTP abstraction layer using by default Heroku’s excellent REST Client Ruby HTTP wrapper.

-Other adapters can be added to support more http libraries.
+## Extended Document

+As of May 2010 support for the popular CouchRest::ExtendedDocument mixin has been moved to its own gem: couchrest_extended_document.

+Most people will probably want to use this library (or one of the alternatives) to make it slightly easier to access your documents.

-### Running the Specs
+## Running the Specs

 The most complete documentation is the spec/ directory.
 To validate your CouchRest install, from the project root directory run `rake`, or `autotest`